 While the Queens Zoo is smaller than its sister zoo in the Bronx, it is definitely worth the trip.
 Unlike the Bronx Zoo, which can be taxing on little legs, the Queens Zoo is a perfect size.
 The main zoo runs in a loop, making it easy to see everything without backtracking.
 Lush greenery and landscaping surround the trail, and there is less travel time between exhibits.

-If zoos are high on your summer to-do list, check out these other borough favorites at the Bronx Zoo, Central Park Zoo, Prospect Park Zoo, and Staten Island Zoo.
+If zoos are high on your to-do list, check out our other borough favorites at the Bronx Zoo, Central Park Zoo, Prospect Park Zoo, and Staten Island Zoo.

 RELATED: Socrates Sculpture Garden: A Hidden (and FREE) Gem in Queens

 Kids love feeding the goats and sheep in the Domestic Animals section.